magnate3/raspberry-pi-os-qemu/docs/lesson02/rpi-os.md

 ### Switching to EL1

 EL1 is intended for OS kernels.
 Strictly speaking, our kernel is not obliged to switch to EL1 when it boots up, but EL1 is a natural choice for us because this level has just the right set of privileges to implement all common OS tasks.
 It also will be an interesting exercise to see how switching exceptions levels works in action.
-Let's take a look at the [source code that does this](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson02/src/boot.S#L17).
+Let's take a look at the source code that does this (boot.S).

 ```
 master: